 Universal Credit is a means tested benefit for working age people.
-The Department for Work and Pensions (DWP) administers Universal Credit, which replaces the following 6 benefits:
+The Department for Work and Pensions (DWP) administers Universal Credit, which replaces the following six benefits:

-From 20 June 2018, the DWP will start introducing Universal Credit for large parts of Westminster.
-This means anyone needing to make a new claim for one of the 6 benefits listed above will instead have to apply for Universal Credit.
+Anyone needing to make a new claim for one of the six benefits listed above will instead have to apply for Universal Credit.
+Universal Credit includes a housing element to help with rent.
+The housing element of Universal Credit replaces Housing Benefit.

-If you are receiving one of the 6 benefits listed above and your circumstances have not changed, Universal Credit will generally not affect you for the time being.
-In July 2019, DWP will start piloting the process of moving people who do not have changes on to Universal Credit.
-The process is not expected to affect Westminster residents until the Autumn of 2020 and DWP expect it will take until the end of 2023 to transfer everyone of working age on to Universal Credit.
+If you are receiving one of the six benefits listed above and do not have a change in your circumstances, Universal Credit will generally not affect you for the time being.
+DWP will start the process of moving people who do not have changes on to Universal Credit towards the end of 2020.
+DWP expect it will take until 2023 to transfer everyone of working age on to Universal Credit.

 DWP administers Universal Credit and their website provides detailed information about how Universal Credit is claimed, decided and awarded.
 But here is a summary of some of the key features of Universal Credit:

-Although the DWP deal with Universal Credit, the council is assisting with the implementation.
-The council will also carry on dealing with Council Tax Support and Discretionary Housing Payment applications and awards.
+The Council continues to deal with Council Tax Support and Discretionary Housing Payment applications and awards.

 If you transfer from Housing Benefit to Universal Credit, the Council will award you Housing Benefit for the first 2 weeks of the period Universal Credit covers.
 This is to give extra help with rent because it takes 5 weeks to award Universal Credit.

-To receive help with paying your Council Tax you will need to claim Council Tax Support from the council.
-Find out more information about Council Tax Support.
+To receive help with paying your Council Tax you will need to claim Council Tax Support from the Council.
+Find out more information about Council Tax Support here

 When either the housing element of Universal Credit or Housing Benefit is less than the rent you have to pay, you can claim Discretionary Housing Payment from the Council.
-Find out more information about Discretionary Housing Payment.
+Find out more information about Discretionary Housing Payment here

 Universal Credit makes it easier for people to move from benefits into work.
 We have coaches trained to support people into employment.
-Find out more information about our service or contact us at firstname.lastname@example.org, or on 0207 641 3460.
+Find out more information about our service and contact us here: